bahlulvaliyev/Pig-Dice-Game/readme.md

 3. Add another dice to the game, so that there are two dices now.
 The player looses his current score when one of them is a 1.
 (Hint: you will need CSS to position the second dice, so take a look at the CSS code for the first one.)

+NOT: This task from Jonas Schmedtmann javascript course.